diemastermonkey/uh-recon/README.md

 Synopsis

 These are some of the tools used by the Unhackers team in pre-engagement reconnaisance and related tasks.
+Using Shodan queries as a starting point, they gather various enrichment and summary data into collections stored in named subdirectories.

+Additionally, they limit query API use by refreshing data at most once per day (soon to be configurable).

 This functionality overlaps with those of interest to pen testers, bug hunters, security researchers.
-You're welcome to them.
+And you're welcome to them!

 Requirements